LIFE STORY

 1. Country Weekends

-We spent many weekends doing what we had enjoyed so much together two years earlier— exploring the delightful countryside around Tokyo.
+We spent many weekends doing what we had enjoyed so much together two years earlier— exploring the attractive countryside around Tokyo.

 For someone brought up in the monotony, solitude and harshness of the Australian countryside, the lushness, variety, seasonal changes and the wealth of human interaction in Japanese nature was exciting.